mareksl/nodejs-challenge/readme.md

 Endpoints:

-  * `/upload` Uploads the data and parses it + stores into database with unique ID
+  * `POST /upload` Uploads the data and parses it + stores into database with unique ID
-  * `/create/:TICODE/:EPISODENO` Creates new collection in iconik based from database ID.
+  * `POST /create/:TICODE/:EPISODENO` Creates new collection in iconik based from database ID.
 If collection exists then throw bad request error
-  * `/update/:TICODE/:EPISODENO` Updates collection in iconik from previously defined database ID.
+  * `POST /update/:TICODE/:EPISODENO` Updates collection in iconik from previously defined database ID.
 If does not exist throw bad request error
+  * `GET /:TICODE/:EPISODENO` Gets all data from the DB about inserted colletion.
+If can be done, include data from iconik (call the api)
   * `/validate` Validates any given uploaded file and discovers its properties / throws error when not valid. (part of upload endpoint also)

 ## Given tools

 In repository there is `docker-compose` file.
 Use services defined in it, or / and add your own :)
+By running `npm run test` you can test your connection to iconik and database as well.